Are Healthcare Costs Tax Deductible?

 - Post-pregnancy breast pumps

-- Non-cosmetic breast reduction surgery (as in the case for cancer treatment)
+- Non-cosmetic breast reduction surgery (as in the case of cancer treatment)

 - Chiropractor